skillrepos/copilot-dd/codespace-labs.md

 4. Hit **Ctrl+Enter** to see options

-5. Pick one of the options that is longer and/or more complex (if there is one) and **Accept Suggestion**.
-If there's not one that's longer/more complex, just pick an alternative one and **Accept Suggestion**.
+5. Pick one of the options that is longer and/or more complex (if there is one) and **Accept suggestion #**.
+If there's not one that's longer/more complex, just pick an alternative one and **Accept suggestion #**.

 ![alternative suggestions](./images/cdd34b.png?raw=true "alternative suggestions")